 Here are some more debt settlement pros to consider.

-Let’s list the pros to going the route of a debt settlement or debt relief program.
+Let’s list the pros of going the route of a debt settlement or debt relief program.

-In a debt relief or debt settlement program, you typically are set up with one lower monthly payment that you’re certain you can afford to pay.
-When you pay all the way through the program, your debts are resolved and typically settled for less overall than had you tried negotiating with the lenders directly, one by one.
+In a debt relief or debt settlement program, you are typically set up with one lower monthly payment that you’re certain you can afford.
+When you pay all the way through the program, your debts are resolved and typically settled for less overall than if you had tried negotiating with the lenders directly, one by one.

 Debt settlement programs do come with a number of benefits.
 Often, debt settlement is the first step to financial freedom for people who feel they have no other way to get their financial life back on track.